leethomason/alteraorbis/README.md

 survive in an ever changing digital world.

 Altera Orbis is a Dungeon-Keeperish / Dwarf Fortressy sort of game set in a Star Wars-ian & Tron-esqe world.
-It keeps changing and developing.

 Altera Orbis is in long term playable Beta.
 The game is playable, the game mechanics are in place, and there is a lot to do and explore.
 But it keeps